 What’s the difference between market intelligence and competitive intelligence?

+The main difference between market intelligence and competitive intelligence is that market intelligence achieves a big-picture view of your business and the external environment in which it operates, whereas competitive intelligence achieves a narrower scope of understanding about the capabilities, vulnerabilities, and intentions of your biggest business competitors.
+The two are often conflated, and the terms are used interchangeably, which can confuse you when you’re designing your insights strategy and choosing the right insights infrastructure for your business.
 While market intelligence and competitive intelligence do overlap in some ways, and they certainly work together to make your organization more competitive, they are different.
-The main difference between market intelligence and competitive intelligence is that market intelligence achieves a big-picture view of your business and the external environment in which it operates, whereas competitive intelligence achieves a narrower scope of understanding about the capabilities, vulnerabilities, and intentions of your biggest business competitors.

 Market Intelligence and competitive Intelligence have different goals